Run your first pipeline

 Tip

 Parameter files make it easier to rerun pipelines with the same settings and keep track of your analysis configurations.
+They can also be used to publish alongside scientific publications to enhance reproducibility.
+Make sure to exclude hardcoded file paths specific to your system.

 Resume interrupted runs